SadeEtensh/ReactNativeLayout/README.md

 - To prevent overflow we user `flexWrap`
 - 3 possible values 1. noWrap-the default value 2. wrap- 3. wrap-reverse-> items are placed at the end of cross axis -> wrap to the right column.
 - Consider `Horizontal wrapping` using flexDirection.

+## alignContent

+- aligns line of the content along the cross axis.
+- similar to how the `alignItems` property aligns individual items along cross axis.
+- a very important condtion is that multiple column or row must exist with the container